cgoncalves94/StarlingBank-Technical-Challenge/Readme.md

 - `ApiException` and `ServiceException` - Defines exceptions for API and service layer errors.
 - `RoundUpCalculator` - Calculates the round-up amount from a list of transactions.
 - `UserInputHandler` - Provides methods for handling user input within the application.
 - `Account`, `Transaction`, `SavingGoal`, `Amount` - Representations of the respective domain entities.
-The `Amount` class typically encapsulates monetary values, handling currency and minor units.
 - `ApplicationRunner` - Orchestrates the flow of the application logic.
 - `Main` - Entry point for the application, responsible for initializing and starting the application.

-## Dependencies
+## Test Classes

-The project uses Maven for managing dependencies.
-Key libraries include:

-- `httpclient` - For HTTP protocol support.
-- `junit-jupiter-api`, `mockito-core`, `assertj-core` - For unit testing and assertions.
-- `json` - For additional JSON handling capabilities.
+The project includes unit tests to verify the functionality of the main classes.
+The test classes are located in the src/test/java/com/starlingbank directory and follow the naming convention ClassNameTest.java.
+Key test classes include:

+- `AccountServiceTest` - Tests the functionality of the AccountService class.
+- `TransactionServiceTest` - Tests the functionality of the TransactionService class.
+- `SavingsGoalServiceTest` - Tests the functionality of the SavingsGoalService class.
+- `RoundUpCalculatorTest` - Tests the functionality of the RoundUpCalculator class.

+These tests use Mockito to mock the StarlingClient class, simulating the behavior of the Starling Bank API without making actual HTTP requests.

+To run the tests, use the following Maven command: `mvn test`

 ## Validate the Access Token
 - Go to the Starling Bank Developers Account and refresh/generate a new access token.